mecid/mecid.github.io/_posts/2019-12-11-building-bottom-sheet-in-swiftui.md

 }
 ```

 As you can see, we started with defining a few properties of *BottomSheetView*.
 First of all, it needs a binding to its state.
 By using binding, we extract the state from the bottom sheet itself and allow to the parent view to open/close the sheet.

-To learn more about the benefits of *@Binding* and other property wrappers in *SwiftUI*, take a look at my dedicated post.
+> To learn more about the benefits of *@Binding* take a look at ["Understanding Property Wrappers in SwiftUI"](/2019/06/12/understanding-property-wrappers-in-swiftui/) post.

 We also require the maximum height which we will use whenever the sheet is open, and we calculate the minimum height to use it whenever the sheet is closed.